raul23/Darth-Vader-RPi/docs/change_default_settings.rst

 At the end of the list in ``sound_effects``, you will find the `closing_sound`_ object.
 These are the properties you can modify for this object:

+   - ``name``: name of the sound which will be displayed in the terminal
    - ``filename``: relative to
      `sounds_directory <main_config.html#sounds-directory-label>`__
+   - ``mute``: if *true*, nothing will be played at the end of the script.
-   - ``play_closing``: if *true*, the closing sound will be played when the script is finishing.
-Otherwise, nothing will be played at the end.
+     Otherwise, the closing sound will be played when the script is finishing.

 .. code-block:: python
    :emphasize-lines: 5